 apiVersion: v1 kind: Pod metadata: name: resource-control-example spec: containers: - name: container-of-pod image: nginx resources: requests: ephemeral-storage: "1Gi" memory: "500Mi" cpu: "50m" limits: ephemeral-storage: "2Gi" memory: "1Gi" cpu: "100m"

 Q. What are the different types of container patterns?

 - Leader Election pattern

 - Scatter/Gather pattern

 Q. How can we find out the details about the pods?

 We can get more details regarding the pod using the below command:

 kubectl describe pod <pod_name> -n <namespace>

-This command can provide details such as the IP of the node where the pod has been assigned, the IP of the pod, service endpoints, status of the pod, image used for running the pod, volumes mounted to the pod, and resource specifications of the pod, etc.
+This command can provide details such as the IP of the node where the pod has been assigned, the IP of the pod, service endpoints, the status of the pod, the image used for running the pod, volumes mounted to the pod, and resource specifications of the pod, etc.

 Want to prepare yourself for the DevOps interviews?
 Check out our DevOps Interview Preparation Course.
 This course will prepare you for any DevOps interview that you will attend.
 It will make you feel more confident while attending your interviews and allow you to tackle any DevOps questions asked in an interview.